 Sound.
-Unlike many other closed-back headphones, the M40x doesn’t put emphasis into lower frequencies and has well-balanced sound across the whole frequency spectrum.
+Unlike many other closed-back headphones, the M40x doesn’t put emphasis on lower frequencies and has a well-balanced sound across the whole frequency spectrum.

-The soundstage seems a bit narrower and less airy compared to the open-back headphones, but still, the sound of the ATH-M40x is very accurate and detailed, which is what these headphones are liked for.
+The soundstage seems a bit narrower and less airy compared to the open-back headphones, the sound of the ATH-M40x is still very accurate and detailed, which is what these headphones are loved for.

 Design.
 In addition to a sleek and attractive design, the headphones feel very sturdy and well put together.
-The plastic is pretty hard, plus the headband is reinforced with a metal frame.
-The ATH-M40x’s headband and ear pads are made from professional-grade materials, offering high comfort and durability.
+The plastic is pretty hard, and the headband is reinforced with a metal frame.
+The ATH-M40x’s headband and ear pads are made from pro-grade materials, offering high comfort and durability.

 The sealed ear cups block out outside noises pretty well though it’s not enough for comfortable listening in trains, planes, etc. The sound leakage is low and allows people around to hear the sound from the headphones only at high volume levels.

 The headphones come with two cables (straight and coiled), which you can use interchangeably.
-The package also includes 1/4” (6.3 mm) adapter so regardless of whether your digital piano has 3.5 or 6.3mm jack you’ll be able to plug them in.
+The package also includes a 1/4” (6.3 mm) adapter so regardless of whether your digital piano has a 3.5mm or 6.3mm jack you’ll be able to plug them in.

-You might also have heard of the even more popular ATH-M50x (next model up).
+You might have also heard about the even more popular big brother of the ATH-M40X, the ATH-M50x (next model up).

 The ATH-M50x, on the other hand, tend to color the sound a bit, offering a stronger, more emphasized bass response.